top of page

 Insurance agent meets with young couple to review their coverage.

-You’ll learn and probably make adjustments as you go - but make sure you and your staff members have common goals and a solid foundation to build upon.
+You’ll learn and probably make adjustments as you go - but make sure you and your staff members have clear, shared goals and a solid foundation to build upon.

 There are plenty of resources out there for you to use to learn and practice.